akielaries/openGPMP/README.md

-**openMTPK** is an open-source (intended) mathematics package written in C++ with a primary focus on Numbery Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts as well as a range of language API's for integration with pre-existing projects. openMTPK is originally inspired from undergraduate coursework and work done on [vpaSTRM](https://github.com/akielaries/vpaSTRM).
+**openMTPK** is an open-source (intended) mathematics package written in C++ with a primary focus on Numbery Theory and Cryptographic algorithms, Linear Algebra, and Machine/Deep learning concepts as well as a range of language API's for integration with pre-existing projects.
+The highlight is a feature of pre-built machine learning methods as well as the capability to utilize different methods/functions to create your own.
+The Machine Learning module aims to be a blend of what something like Tensorflow or Scikit-learn would offer. openMTPK is originally inspired from undergraduate coursework and work done on [vpaSTRM](https://github.com/akielaries/vpaSTRM).
 The project welcomes contributors and is in need of mathematics focused/interested programmers comfortable in C and C++.
 If interested see